Ecliptia/moonlink.js/README.md

 ## Documentation 📚

-For comprehensive documentation and more examples, visit our [MoonLink Docs](https://moonlink.js.org) site. 📖
+For comprehensive documentation and more examples, visit [MoonLink Docs](https://moonlink.js.org) site. 📖

 obs: the documentation is being redone; it may take a while...